 (Left: Mother Jones in 1909 with Terence Powderly)

-The Labour movement was seeking a platform to negotiate for a place in the economy, and Powderly laid a framework for the Knights as the acceptable and recognized advocates and forum for advancing the workers interests.
-The Knights, by their solidarity and public announcements created the opportunity for labour unions to become a united political force which the government and employers might one day have to deal with.
+The Labour movement was seeking a platform to negotiate for a place in the economy, and Powderly laid a framework for the Knights as the acceptable and recognized advocates and forum for advancing the workers class interests.
+The Knights attempted to unite all workers of an employer in an industrial union type structure and by their solidarity and public announcements created the opportunity for labour unions to become a united political force which the government and employers might one day have to deal with.

 3.2 Growing Militancy of Labour.